How to protect your farm data

 “Becoming the first Canadian company to receive ADT certification offers huge benefits for us,” Wall says.
 “First, it dramatically simplified our contracts with producers.
 They’re now written in simple, plain English and are much shorter.
 It also required us to put on the record – for verification with someone outside of FCC – who owns the data.”

-ADT certification helps producers answer the three crucial questions they should ask before considering signing up for a digital tool or a software package, Wall says.
-These are:
+ADT certification helps producers answer the three crucial questions they should ask before considering signing up for a digital tool or a software package:

 - Who owns my data?
 Any provider or dealer should be able to answer that question in plain language.